UMAprotocol/docs/docs/synthetic-tokens/known-issues.md

 - Scenario: If the collateralization ratio for any token sponsor's position is below 100%, there is no incentive to liquidate them.
   If the contract expires with the collateralization ratio for any token sponsors below 100%, there will be a race to pull collateral from the contract.
-  Whichever sponsors and token holders redeem first will receive collateral.
+  Whichever sponsors and tokenholders redeem first will receive collateral.
   Whoever comes last will receive less or nothing depending on the amount of collateral left in the contract.
 - Conclusion: Although we expect the economic incentives to work without a haircut mechanism, if the collateralization ratio for any token sponsor's position does reach below 100%, UMA will liquidate these positions uneconomically.